News

 Lincoln Cathedral's peregrines

-The pair of Peregrines at Lincoln Cathedral successfully fledged four young birds this year.
-They can still be seen perching on the main tower of the Cathedral and flying around the area.
+The pair of Peregrines at Lincoln Cathedral successfully fledged four young birds last year.
+The adult birds can be seen perching on the main tower of the Cathedral and flying around the area.
 The best viewpoint is from the East Green near the Tennyson Statue.
+Volunteers are required to help at the watchpoint on weekends in June and July.
+If you enjoy talking to people and are willing to give up a morning or afternoon to help with the event, please contact Gwen Randall - contact details on the 'About Us' page.

 Although we were unable to fit leg rings on the Peregrine chicks at Lincoln Cathedral you can watch a fascinating short video of how the RSPB managed to ring the Peregrines chicks that hatched on the University of Glasgow's Gilbert Scott Tower.
 Click here to watch the video